Nelarius/playground/src/app/README.md

 You can use `MouseEvents` to trigger specific commands.
 Set a command for a specific mouse button and event by calling the `*set` methods.

 Call `MouseEvents::update` in the update-handling portion of your loop.
 This is when `MouseEvents` will check if any state has changed and fire any commands.

+## Handling keyboard events

+`KeyboardManager` is a class which can conveniently handle keyboard events for you.
+You register callbacks with the manager, and then, given an SDL event, it will call the appropriate callback.

+#### Additional state

+The `app/KeyboardManager.cpp` has a static map.